sfinnie/concomp/README.md

 * Fetching the size of the supplied files should be completed concurrently.

+It's simple yet representative of a large class of problems; perform some concurrent activities, then perform a subsequent action that takes as input the result of the concurrent tasks.
+It's the basic pattern in [map reduce](https://en.wikipedia.org/wiki/MapReduce).

-What that means will differ across languages - that's the point.
+What that means practically will differ across languages - that's the point.

 To be more credible, the files to compare should be remote resources rather than local - so fetching each takes a non-trivial amount of time.
 However, that's not mandatory.
 It's not a performance test.
 It's about coding style.
 As long as the code demonstrates fetching concurrently, it doesn't really matter where the files are located.